International Family Abductions

 The National Center for Missing & Exploited Children® intakes reports about missing children, including children who have been abducted, wrongfully retained or concealed by a parent or other family member outside of the U.S. NCMEC also provides technical assistance regarding the prevention of international family abductions.

-For more information about the services NCMEC can provide to law enforcement and searching families in cases of international family abduction visit the Missing Children section.
+For more information about the services NCMEC can provide to searching families and law enforcement in cases of international family abduction visit the Missing Children section.

 Hague Convention on the Civil Aspects of International Child Abduction